Get Started

 Since studies have found that calculated free estradiol concentration in men with subnormal free testosterone concentrations was lower than that in men with normal free testosterone levels, it is reasonable to assume that it is indeed the low estradiol that is common in men with low free testosterone that is mostly responsible with the sexual dysfunction experienced by such men.

 Free Testosterone Levels and Thyroid Hormones – Sub-normal levels of thyroid hormones (hypothyroidism) have been associated with low levels of free testosterone in men.
-This type of low free testosterone (hypogonadism) has been found to be reversible with thyroid hormone replacement therapy.
+This type of low-free testosterone (hypogonadism) is reversible with thyroid hormone replacement therapy.

 Studies have found that free testosterone concentrations are reduced in men with primary hypothyroidism, and thyroid hormone replacement normalizes free testosterone concentrations in these men.
 This suggests that some men presenting with low free testosterone and low thyroid hormone may benefit from thyroid replacement therapy alone, or some may require combined therapies.